 Yes, the PiXCLe app code can accept and process strings of PiXCL commands from a host if required.
 The host can also query sensors and control devices by sending requests to a running PiXCLe application that has enabled host communications.

-Q7: Do I need a JTAG device to download application code?
+Q7: Do I need a JTAG or ST-Link device to download application code?
 When is a JTAG required?

 Q8: Can I write my own programs in C or C++ and add them to the boards?